Thomas Henry Ousley Branson

 Thomas’s regular presence in Merced meant he had an on-going connection to the older four of his five sisters to a greater degree than was the case with his brothers.
 Phoebe and Nancy both came to Merced in the mid-1870s at about the time Thomas did.
 Theresa showed up by the early 1880s and then Mary Jane by the mid-1880s.
 They would have been able to see Thomas on an almost daily basis, whereas they usually only saw their other brothers on visits back to the Mother Lode.
 The women of the family came to know what it was like to live amid the relatively cosmopolitan environment of the railroad town.
 Thomas shared this with them.
 However, his bond with these female relatives was probably expressed somewhat indirectly.
 The genders did not mingle as much then as they do now in the 21st Century.
 Thomas would not have spent time with his sisters as much as with his brothers-in-law.
 He is known to have been a comrade of William McDonald.
 The degree to which he associated with his brother-in-law Peter Harrington, husband of Nancy, is not addressed in family writings, but can be assumed.
 Peter ran a saloon along with partner Hugh McErlane, a man who had mined in Mariposa County with Thomas and his brothers and father.
 Thomas thought enough of Hugh to name his second son after him.
 It is easy to picture Thomas, side by side with William McDonald, having drinks at Harrington & McErlane at the end of a workday while the womenfolk were at home in their kitchens preparing their households’ evening meals.

-Mariposa County courthouse records illuminate one step in the process of letting go -- on 12 October 1910 Thomas and Frances sold a placer claim at Phillips Flat to Charles R. Arthur (Charles was an extended in-law; he was married to Elizabeth Ann Geary, a sister of the aforementioned Ellen Margaret Geary and Mary Jane Geary).
-When the last of the preparations and divestments were completed -- a process which may have taken until the early part of 1912 -- Thomas and Frances moved north and west to San Joaquin County.
+On 12 October 1910, Thomas and Frances sold a placer claim at Phillips Flat to Charles R. Arthur.
+Charles was an extended in-law; he was married to Elizabeth Ann Geary, a sister of the aforementioned Ellen Margaret Geary and Mary Jane Geary.
+The transaction was one of many steps in the process of Thomas and Frances letting go of Hornitos.
+When the last of the preparations and divestments were completed -- a process which appears to have stretched all the way into the latter part of 1911 -- the couple moved north and west to San Joaquin County.
 They came to Manteca.
 Daughter Alice and her family did the same, probably at the very same time, settling on a farm outside town.
 William remained with his parents.
-Other children found homes within the county.
+Alex stayed only for a few months until he began working at the lumber mill in Merced Falls.
+For a few years, Inez was there in between school terms; otherwise she was away teaching at various schools in the Mother Lode.
+Hugh was a frequent presence, but when he was in Manteca, roomed with Alice and family on their farm.

-In the case of William, there may be a specific reason why he stayed at home.
-He contracted tuberculosis, and suffered from it for many years.
-His mother was his chief nurse and caregiver.
-Frances and William died the same day -- 5 December 1916 -- in the Manteca house.
-William, as expected, died of TB.
-He survived his mother by about seven hours.
+William, however, did not establish himself independent of Thomas and Frances.
+He had contracted tuberculosis.
+While still able to be active back in Mariposa County -- he and his brother Hugh for example had taken a trip all the way up to see the Seattle Exposition in 1909 -- he was past the point where it was wise to go it alone.
+Frances nursed him along, but this did not work out as well as it might have, because her own health was collapsing, though for a different reason.
+Mother and son declined at varying rates, and then by complete coincidence, died on the very same day.
+William passed away in the Manteca house 5 December 1916.
+He had survived his mother by seven hours.
 The death certificate of Frances lists Chronic Brights, a severe cyst-prone inflammation of the kidneys, as the primary cause of her demise, with cancer of the heart as a contributory factor.
 Cancer of the heart is extremely rare and this detail is to be taken with a grain of salt.
 Chronic Brights is a condition that afflicted more than one Gold Rush pioneer in old age.
 The disease is seen among people who have been exposed to toxic levels of metals.
 It is quite possible the water Frances consumed during all those years in the Mother Lode poisoned her.

 Suddenly alone after a lifetime spent as either an elder brother of a large family or the patriarch of another, Thomas was left at loose ends.
 It is possible Inez stayed with him during summer and winter vacations from her teaching gigs during the first couple of years of his widowerhood, but otherwise he had to be content involving himself in his kids’ lives on a sporadic basis.
 In Bones of the Bransons, Ivan mentions the last time he ever saw his uncle was when Thomas was at the front of the crowd at the race track in Stockton, cheering on a horse.
 This incident occurred during the late 1910s, when Ivan was a teenager living in Stockton.
 It could be Thomas was at the track in support of his son-in-law John Williams, who according to family legend bred racehorses.